Skip to content Skip to footer

 Solutions

 Solutions are very much repository-dependent.
-For example, on the ENA, entries can be easily updated using a CLI.
+For example, on the European Nucleotide Archive (ENA), entries can be easily updated using a CLI.
 However, the updated information is not automatically redistributed to other registries linked to ENA.
 Upon email request, entries may also be suppressed from public view.
 Note that ENA also has a test server to make test submissions before submitting to the actual production server, which can be very useful when sending large batches of data to test for any systematic errors.
 Please check these points with your repository of choice.

 More information